 According to statistics, that 60% of small businesses and startups fail within six months after being targeted by a cyber-attack.
 This means you should never skimp on security even in the early stages of your venture, especially now that skilled hackers can easily tap into the power of IoT devices to ignite all-out cyber warfare whenever they want.

 But how can a startup that’s barely on its feet afford adequate security against the myriad of cyber threats out there?
 Simple – they need to focus on cost-effective security tools and DIY strategies to protect their data without breaking the bank.
+They can check Windows defender vs avast, to get the best security.

 1. Leverage Free DDoS Protection from Cloud Platforms